alepez/vim-llvmcov/README.md

 # vim-llvmcov

-**Vim plugin to show code coverage with llvm com**.
+**Vim plugin to show code coverage with llvm cov tool**.

-The llvm-cov tool shows code coverage information for programs that are instrumented to emit profile data
+The llvm-cov tool shows code coverage information for programs that are instrumented to emit profile data.

+This plugin works with languages supported by llvm: C,C++,Objective-C.

 ## Usage